 Add Query parameter

-Specify the appropriate query parameter for the request.
+Specify the query parameters that are applicable for the polling request.
 Enable the check box and click Add header to open the Item modal.
-Enter the header name and values in the Item modal.

 Context management